tahaafzal5/zero2prod/Notes.md

 * Each `RUN`, `COPY` and `ADD` instruction in a Dockerfile creates a layer: a diff between the previous state (the layer above) and the current state after having executed the specified command.
 * Layers are cached: if the starting point of an operation has not changed (e.g. the base image) and the command itself has not changed (e.g. the checksum of the files copied by `COPY`) Docker does not perform any computation and just retrieves a copy of the result from the local cache.
 * Docker layer caching is fast and can be leveraged to massively speed up Docker builds.
-  * The trick is optimising the order of operations in your Dockerfile: anything that refers to files that are changing often (e.g. source code) should appear as late as possible, therefore maximizing the likelihood of the previous step being unchanged and allowing Docker to retrieve the result from the cache.
+  * The trick is optimizing the order of operations in your Dockerfile: anything that refers to files that are changing often (e.g. source code) should appear as late as possible, therefore maximizing the likelihood of the previous step being unchanged and allowing Docker to retrieve the result from the cache.
   * The expensive step is usually compilation.
   * Most programming languages follow the same playbook: you `COPY` a lock-file of some kind first, build your dependencies, `COPY` over the rest of your source code and then build your project.
   * This guarantees that most of the work is cached as long as your dependency tree does not change between one build and the next.